LemmyNet/lemmy-docs/src/contributors/08-plugins.md

 # Lemmy Plugins

+A plugin system for Lemmy is currently in [experimental state](https://github.com/LemmyNet/lemmy/pull/4695).
+At this point the design is not final, so as plugin developer you can help us design a sensible API.
+You can post any experiences or problems with plugins in the pull request linked above.
+Only once there is some developer feedback will the plugin system be merged and released.

 To get started writing plugins, follow the instructions in [Local Development](https://join-lemmy.org/docs/contributors/02-local-development.html) to setup a local test instance from git.
 Checkout the `plugin-system` branch.
 See the [Extism documentation](https://github.com/extism/extism?tab=readme-ov-file#compile-webassembly-to-run-in-extism-hosts) for information how to write a plugin, and have a look at the [sample plugin in Golang](https://github.com/LemmyNet/lemmy/tree/ef76b48505661cea92d15cf46c40c9dc3496b746/plugins).
 To test your plugin, place the compiled `.wasm` file in the `plugins` folder and start Lemmy.

 Plugins are invoked on specific hooks.
 API hooks are defined based on the HTTP method and path, with the form `api_before_{method}_{path}`.
 You can find the name of specific plugin hooks by running Lemmy, invoking the desired API call and grepping the logs for `Calling plugin hook`.
 Then declare hook in your plugin code.